Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2-WebApp-graph-user/2-3-Multi-Tenant/README.md

 ### Custom token validation allowing only registered tenants

-On the `Startup.cs` we are calling `AddMicrosoftIdentityPlatformAuthentication` to configure the authentication, and within that method, we validates that the token issuer is from AAD.
+On the `Startup.cs` we are calling `AddSignIn` to configure the authentication, and within that method, we validates that the token issuer is from AAD.

 ```csharp
 options.TokenValidationParameters.IssuerValidator = AadIssuerValidator.GetIssuerValidator(options.Authority).Validate;